 Jin first studied in his home country of South Korea at Kangwon National University before making the decision to come to the U.S. to pursue his education goals.
 After studying for two years at East Tennessee State University, Jin decided he wanted to attend a larger school and transferred to ASU's School of Molecular Sciences to major in chemistry.
-His interest in science has a personal motivation: his mother and grandmother.
+His interest in science stems from his personal life.
 When he was a young child, Jin's mother was diagnosed with breast cancer and his grandmother developed Alzheimer's - two major influences in his desire to become a physician someday.